-Each section within the department that provides services directly to the public or the insurance industry allocated the costs for providing those direct services on a percentage basis to each funding source, such as the maintenance tax or fee line, the premium finance assessment, the examination assessment, the self-directed budget account as limited by Insurance Code §401.252, or another funding source.
+Each section within the department that provides services directly to the public or the insurance industry allocated the costs for providing those direct services on a percentage basis to each funding source, such as the maintenance tax or fee line, the premium finance assessment, the examination assessment, the self-directed budget account as limited by Insurance Code

+§401.252, or another funding source.
 The department applied these percentages to each section's annual budget to determine the total direct cost to each funding source.
 The department calculated a percentage for each funding source by dividing the total directly allocated to each funding source by the total of the direct cost.
 The department used this percentage to allocate administrative support costs to each funding source.
 Examples of administrative support costs include services provided by human resources, accounting, budget, the commissioner's administration, and information technology.
 The department calculated the total of direct costs and administrative support costs for each funding source.

 To complete the calculation of the revenue need, the department combined the costs allocated to the examination overhead assessment source and the self-directed budget account source.
-The department then subtracted the fiscal year 2014 estimated amount of examination direct billing revenue from the amount of the combined costs of the examination overhead assessment source and the self-directed budget account source.
+The department then subtracted the fiscal year 2015 estimated amount of examination direct billing revenue from the amount of the combined costs of the examination overhead assessment source and the self-directed budget account source.
 The resulting balance is the amount of the examination revenue need for the purpose of calculating the examination overhead assessment rates.

 To calculate the assessment rates, the department allocated 50 percent of the revenue need to admitted assets and 50 percent to gross premium receipts.
-The department divided the revenue need for gross premium receipts by the total estimated gross premium receipts for calendar year 2013 to determine the proposed rate of assessment for gross premium receipts.
-The department divided the revenue need for admitted assets by the total estimated admitted assets for calendar year 2013 to determine the proposed rate of admitted assets by the total estimated admitted assets for calendar year 2013 to determine the proposed rate of admitted assets by the total estimated admitted assets for calendar year 2013 to determine the proposed rate of assessment for admitted assets.
+The department divided the revenue need for gross premium receipts by the total estimated gross premium receipts for calendar year 2014 to determine the proposed rate of assessment for gross premium receipts.
+The department divided the revenue need for admitted assets by the total estimated admitted assets for calendar year 2014 to determine the proposed rate of assessment for admitted assets.

-The department did not alter the methodology to include changes provided for in House Bill 2163, 83rd Legislature, Regular Session, 2013.
-The bill amends Insurance

-Code §401.152 allowing the department to impose an annual assessment on insurers not organized under the laws of this state in the same manner as domestic companies are assessed under Insurance Code §401.151(c).
-Because the bill was effective September 1, 2013, the department determined that assessing foreign companies in the same manner as domestic companies would cause a significant administrative burden for the companies and the department.
-Implementing the bill would require the companies to submit annual statement data directly to the department for the period of September 1, 2013, to December 31, 2013.
-The department intends to determine the process for implementing the amendment for the calendar 2015 assessment.
+The department did not alter the methodology to include changes provided for in HB 2163, 83rd Legislature, Regular Session, 2013.
+The bill amended Insurance Code §401.152 allowing the department to impose an annual assessment on insurers not organized under the laws of this state in the same manner as domestic companies are assessed under Insurance Code §401.151(c).
+The intent of the bill, as found in the Senate Research Center's Bill Analysis, was to level the playing field with other states through reducing costs to Texas domestic insurers by spreading the cost of examination overhead assessments imposed by the department to all insurers licensed in Texas.
+The department intends to defer implementation for the 2015 assessment, because of unintended consequences, which may increase the cost to the same insurers that the bill was designed to reduce.